Catalan public universities have issued a joint and proactive response to meet the challenges of the current global society

 The Internationalisation Plan has a vision and determination to make the Catalan public university system a cohesive system with unique and complementary profiles.
 It aims to be internationally recognised for its quality, dynamism, social responsibility and capacity for innovation and was presented in early 2010, in Catalan, Spanish and English.
 As stated in the preamble, today, globalisation involves rethinking the universities, higher education and research in general.
 The universities are coherent and relevant to the extent they are able to be present on the international scene and work in the global knowledge network.
 Also, being active agents in the global world of knowledge is the best way for universities to re-invest resources in the Catalan society through quality training, scientific excellence and the capacity for innovation and social, cultural and economic progress.

 In this scenario, the plan sets six priorities for the 2010-2015 period.
 These central themes focus on three biennial action plans, which consist of programmes with a series of concrete actions, specific budgets, teams, results and indicators.
-The first of these plans, covering the years 2010-2011, foresees work on the following five areas.

 The 2010-2011 Internationalisation and Action Plans are the result of the ACUP’s work under the initiative of its Presidents and by the executive secretary of the ACUP and International Relations Committee, which is formed by the Vice-Rectors of international relations and the Directors and Heads of offices of international services of the eight member universities.
 During the drafting process a study of best international practices in the field of internationalisation and an analysis of the current situation of the Catalan public universities was carried out; moreover, a seminar, with the participation of international experts, took place to reflect on the internationalisation and international promotion of higher education.